kubesphere/website/content/en/docs/quick-start/create-workspace-and-project.md

    For account security, it is highly recommended that you change your password the first time you log in to the console.
 To change your password, select **User Settings** in the drop-down list in the upper-right corner.
 In **Password Settings**, set a new password.
 You also can change the console language in **User Settings**.
    {{</ notice >}}

 2. Click **Platform** in the upper-left corner, and then select **Access Control**.
-In the left nevigation pane, select **Account Roles**.
+In the left nevigation pane, select **Platform Roles**.
 There are four built-in roles as shown in the following table.

    <table>
      <tbody>